kmalakoff/stack-base-iterator/README.md

 ## stack-base-iterator

-Base iterator for extract iterators like tar-iterator and zip-iterator.
+Base iterator for values retrieved using a stack of async functions returning values.

 // asyncIterator